viviRbi/vyNote/Hibernate.md

 20. What are the different object states in Hibernate?
 What methods move objects to different states?

 21. What is a proxy?
 When does the proxy resolve to the real object?
+- Proxy is dymanic subclass of the session obj(User class, User Proxy class)
 <hr>

 # Hibernate Study Guide